wp-plugins/simple-facebook-twitter-widget/readme.txt

 > <strong>Food For Thought:</strong><br>
 > Imagine the WordPress plugin repository was like iTunes & each plugin only cost $1.29.
 If you feel like this plugin or I have helped you, then why not [drop $1.29](https://donorbox.org/dylan-ryan-simple-facebook-page-widget) for my efforts.
 All proceeds go to continued support and development of this plugin and future plugins.

+= Support =

+Support is offered on the [WordPress Support Forum](https://wordpress.org/support/plugin/simple-facebook-twitter-widget) for free, but please provide as much detail as possible as well as a link to where the issue is occurring.
+If you are comfortable with GitHub, then feel free to submit an [issue](https://github.com/irkanu/simple-facebook-page-widget/issues).
+I'll do my best to answer all support threads and issues.

 = Widget Instructions =
 1. Add a customizable Facebook widget through Appearance -> Widgets.
 2. Choose *Simple Facebook Page Widget*.